Can you identify if a material is a conductor or insulator? Use your electricity knowledge to design and construct your own buzz wire game!

 This half-day electricity workshop is based around designing and making a buzz wire game.

-The workshop aims to improve key stage 2 students’ knowledge and understanding of electricity whilst at the same time enhancing their practical making and problem solving skills.
+The workshop aims to improve key stage 2 students’ knowledge and understanding of electricity whilst enhancing their practical making and problem-solving skills.

 The session includes the following key themes:

 All relevant resources will be brought to your school by a member of STEMworks staff.

 Minimum of 15 participants, maximum of 36 participants.

 Pricing starts from £280, plus costs for consumables.
 Charges can be subsidised by a sponsor/company.

 Half a day, at schools within 150 miles of Gloucester.

 Improve engagement, interest or enjoyment in STEM subjects

 Improve attainment and progress in STEM subjects